Acupressure Points for Gas Relieve and Prevention

 The Grandfather Grandson foot point

-One can find the Grandfather Grandson foot point on the curve situated about 1.25 cm gaps from your ankle.
-Here, one needs to apply pressure directly to the point every day, which helps relieve stomachaches, anxiety, abdominal pains, diarrhea, and nausea and helps to harmonize energy flow in the stomach to relieve gas.
+The grandfather-grandson foot point is situated about 1.25 cm gaps from your ankle on the curve.
+You need to apply pressure directly to the end of every day to relieve stomachaches, anxiety, abdominal pains, diarrhea, and nausea and to harmonize energy flow in the stomach to relieve gas.

 Check out this: Acupressure Points for Weight Loss – Works in 1-2 Weeks